Geography of Chile: Economic geography

-Chile maintains a market-oriented economy with high levels of foreign trade compounded by strong financial institutions.
+Chile maintains a market-oriented economy with high levels of foreign trade, supported by strong financial institutions.
 These factors have given Chile the highest sovereign bond rating in South America.
-Chile is committed to a trade liberalization and has 26 trade agreements covering 60 different countries.
-In May 2010 Chile became the first South American member of OECD (Organisation for Economic Co-operation and Development).
-Chile's top 3 importing partners are China, the United States, and Brazil.
-In November 2005, Chile and China signed the China-Chile Free Trade Agreement.
-More than 90% of Chile's imports enter China duty-free.

-The United States-Chile Free Trade Agreement began in 2004.
-Since 2015, 100% of U.S. imports have been entering Chile duty-free.
-Consumer and Industrial export products enter Chile duty-free as well.
-Since 2017, Chile and Brazil have been negotiating a trade deal that's on track to be signed by the end of 2018.
-Chile's top three exporting partners are China, the United States, and Japan.
-Chile and Japan were previously in Economic Partnership Agreements.
-In 2018, Chile and Japan were among the eleven nations that signed the Comprehensive and Progressive Agreement for the Trans-Pacific Partnership.
-This trade pact aims to reduce tariffs, enforce environmental standards, and remove barrier regulations.
+Chile is committed to trade liberalization and has 26 trade agreements covering 60 countries.
+In May 2010, Chile became the first South American member of the OECD (Organisation for Economic Co-operation and Development).
+Chile's top three import partners are China, the United States, and Brazil.
+In November 2005, Chile and China signed the China–Chile Free Trade Agreement, under which more than 90% of Chile's imports enter China duty-free.
+The United States–Chile Free Trade Agreement began in 2004; since 2015, 100% of U.S. imports have entered Chile duty-free.
+Consumer and industrial export products enter Chile duty-free as well.
+Since 2017, Chile and Brazil have been negotiating a trade deal that was projected to be signed by the end of 2018.
+Chile's top three export partners are China, the United States, and Japan.
+Chile and Japan were previously engaged in Economic Partnership Agreements.
+In 2018, Chile and Japan were among the eleven nations that signed the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, a trade pact that aims to reduce tariffs, enforce environmental standards, and remove regulatory barriers.